 Hazardous waste poses a serious risk to human health and safety and the environment.
 Risks include accidental spills, deliberate releases into the environment, improper storage, and improper disposal.
 These risks, if left unmanaged, may lead to injuries, potential fatalities, potential death of flora and fauna, and severe pollution of the environment.
 This may also result in legal and regulatory repercussions for the Company.
-In 2023, there is a continuing decrease in the amount of hazardous waste generated by IPO and its schools.
-The values in 2023 are substantially lower than the pre-pandemic levels.
+In 2024, there was an increase in the amount of hazardous waste generated by IPO and its schools.
+This was due to the increase onsite activity such as laboratory classes which generated most of the hazardous waste.
+However, the values in 2024 are substantially lower than the pre-pandemic levels.

 Hazardous wastes are a serious health and safety concern.
 As such, all existing regulations on hazardous waste handling, storage, transport, and treatment/disposal are strictly observed.
 Majority of the hazardous wastes produced by the schools are chemical waste from the school laboratories.
-Students who work with chemicals in their laboratory classes (prior to the suspension of face-to-face classes due to the COVID pandemic in March 2020) are taught proper laboratory safety techniques.
+Students who work with chemicals in their laboratory classes are taught proper laboratory safety techniques.
 They are also not allowed to work without proper supervision and safety equipment, such as lab gowns and goggles.
 Laboratory assistants are licensed chemists to ensure that they know how to safely handle hazardous wastes.
 Appropriate personal protective equipment (PPE) is also provided.
 The wastes are stored in a secured, on-site hazardous waste storage room.
 Treatment/disposal is done via DENR-accredited hazardous waste haulers and treaters.
 Records are kept by the schools with the Certificate of Treatment provided by these treaters for the hazardous waste hauled and/or treated.